jondiscipulo/laravel-artisan-droptables/README.md

     php artisan drop:tables

-Enjoy!

 ## Disclaimer

-This is not intended for production use as this will literally drop tables with or without data.
+This is not intended for production use as this will deliberately drop tables with or without data.

 ## Author